CSI-Pablo-DeJesus/CSI-Python-2021/Modules/Module2/Module2.md

 https://www.markdownguide.org/getting-started/

  - Answer:
+The benefit of using markdown is that its a lightweight portable markup language that you can use to  format text documents.
 What does "cd" stand for?

- - Answer:
+ - Answer: change director

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: No

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: No i did not, because using mardown seems very convenient.

 What would you like to program?

- - Answer:
+ - Answer: Yes, I think it is a big part of the world right now but will be way more important in the future

 Type down any class notes below this sentence: